 With two different self-guided tours this year, the MPA is offering participants a glimpse into historic buildings in the downtown area and beyond into rural areas of the valley.

 - Mountain Towns

+entry.
 Remember!
 There will not be time to see every location listed on the map.
+We

-Transportation will be up to participants, all roads will be easily accessible unless
+Transportation will be the responsibility of the participants, all roads will be easily accessible unless

 otherwise marked on the map.
 Parking will also be clearly labeled.

 Hidden Helena Downtown - April 11th, 2019

 - Big Dorothy’s Bathroom

 - Morris Silverman House

 Participants collect a map & history pamphlet at either the Montana Club or the